 Should I pack food?

-Yes! and at least 1.5 litres of water with you in a reusable water bottle.
+Yes! and at least 1.5 litres of water in a reusable water bottle.
 It’s essential to start the day with a filling breakfast; porridge and banana are great choices.
 Then, pack a variety of food and snacks to keep you going.
 Try to choose complex carbohydrates and whole foods.
-Malt loaf, mixed fruit and nuts, ham/cheese sandwiches, raw fruit bars, dark chocolate or filled wraps are all great options to sustain you on your hike.
+Malt loaf, mixed fruit and nuts, ham/cheese sandwiches, raw fruit bars, dark chocolate, or filled wraps are all great options to sustain you on your hike.